kaiphung-oss/uasal.github.io/_posts/2026-08-13_Blog_Post_Adi_Khandewal_Kai_Phung.md

- # Cleaning the Sky from Space: Adi Khandelwal on Coding, Detectors, and Searching for Other Worlds #
+ # Cleaning the Sky from Space: Aditya Khandelwal on Coding, Detectors, and Searching for Other Worlds #

  *Kai Phung*